gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }).withPropertyName("outputFiles")
     }

+#### Tasks loaded via custom classloaders are never up-to-date

+Since 3.0 Gradle tracks the implementation of a task's type, and marks tasks out-of-date when it detects changes.
+But it can only do this reliably with task types that were loaded via Gradle's own classloaders.
+From this version Gradle will always mark tasks loaded via custom classloaders as out-of-date.
+This also applies to tasks that have custom actions attached that were loaded via a custom classloader.

 ### Visual Studio 2015 Support

 It is now possible to compile native application with the Visual C++ toolchain packaged with all versions of Visual Studio 2015.